vammshiee/Assignment2_Thirunagari/README.md

 |   Falooda   | Dilsukhnagar| $2 |
 |   vada pav     | karmanghat | $5 |
 |   pav Bhaji     | Malakpet | $4 |

+---

+# Pithy Quotes

+> The best and most beautiful things in the world cannot be seen or even touched — they must be felt with the heart. -Helen Keller
+>
+> Whoever is happy will make others happy too. -Anne Frank